Move Out Of The Home

+There are many things to consider before moving out.
 Approximately five million Canadians have hit a rough spot in a marriage made the decision to split with their spouses.
-If you make the decision, either on your own or together with your spouse, to separate, there are a few things you should take into consider before moving out of the house to ensure that you do not jeopardize your legal rights particularly with regard to your access to and relationship with your children.
+Have you made the decision, either on your own or together with your spouse, to separate?
+There are a few things you should take into consideration.
+Therefore, plan before moving out of the house to ensure that you do not jeopardize your legal rights.
+This is particularly true with regard to your access to and relationship with your children.

 Living separate and apart from your spouse might not mean moving out

-Only a divorce can terminate a marriage, but a divorce requires a formal court proceeding and an order from a judge.
-A couple might not be ready to end their marriage and might want some time to see if they can work things out.
-For those couples, a separation could be the answer because it does not require a court order or any formal legal process through the courts to do it.
+Only divorce can terminate a marriage.
+However, a divorce requires a formal court proceeding and an order from a judge.
+A couple might not be ready to end their marriage.
+Further, they might want some time to see if they can work things out.
+For those couples, a separation could be the answer because it does not require a court order.
+Also, there is no formal legal process through the courts to do it.

 A couple may separate simply by agreeing to live separate and apart from each other.
 It is always a good idea to settle financial and family issues through negotiation and memorializing the agreement you reach with your spouse in a written agreement commonly referred to as a separation agreement, which is a legally binding contract prepared by your lawyer.

 Living separate and apart does not necessarily require that one of you moves out of the house.
 A separated couple can be living separate and apart in the same home provided they occupy separate bedrooms and do not cohabit in a way normally associated with a married couple.